DriveTimeBM/BAND-MAID_gpt/okyuji/README.md

 # 📖 BAND-MAID Setlists Dataset – Column Definitions #

 This dataset (setlists.tsv) catalogs BAND-MAID live performances with complete setlists.
 The file is tab-delimited (.tsv) to avoid issues with commas in venue or song names.
+The JSON contains just the 5 most recent okyuji and is used by the GPT due to data limits.
+The TSV has all known songs from all known sets.

 🔗 **Direct link to the data**
 [https://drivetimebm.github.io/BAND-MAID_gpt/okyuji/setlists.tsv](https://drivetimebm.github.io/BAND-MAID_gpt/okyuji/setlists.tsv)